-Bottom line: Taking a statins—if your health team recommends one—along with exercise, and a healthy diet, is one of the best ways to treat high cholesterol and manage your risk for cardiovascular disease, heart attack or stroke.
+Bottom line: Taking a statin – if your health team recommends one – along with exercise, and a healthy diet, is one of the best ways to treat high cholesterol and manage your risk for cardiovascular disease, heart attack or stroke.

 |I don’t want to take anything that’s going to affect my memory or ability to think clearly.|

-Among those who have developed memory loss or confusion while taking statins, it seems these side effects reverse once you stop taking the medication.
+Among those who have developed memory loss or confusion while taking statins, these side effects reverse once you stop taking the medication.

 On the flip side, recent data suggest that statins may actually help ward off dementia.
-That’s because one of the potential causes of memory loss and altered thinking is dementia due to restricted blood flow to the brain, which statins can help with.
+That’s because one of the potential causes of memory loss and altered thinking is dementia due to not enough blood flow to the brain, which statins can help with.

-Bottom line: Memory problems from statins seem to be unlikely and, in most cases, it is doubtful that statins are the culprit.
+Bottom line: Memory problems from statins seem to be unlikely and, in most cases, it is doubtful that statins are the cause.
 The same process that affects the arteries that supply the heart also can affect the arteries of the brain (called atherosclerosis); this is also a common form of dementia (vascular dementia).
-Talk with your health care provider if you have concerns.
+Talk with your health care team if you have concerns.

 |I’ve heard statins cause diabetes, and I know diabetes comes with a host of health concerns, including potential heart disease.|

 There is a small, potential risk of developing type 2 diabetes as a result of taking a statin.
 However, experts say this is most often among people who likely would have developed diabetes anyway.
 For example, they already had borderline blood glucose levels (those nearing diabetes, but not quite) and other risk factors, such as being overweight or being insulin resistant.
 So while they might develop diabetes a little sooner – data show about one month earlier than they would have off the statin – the benefit of being on a statin becomes even more important because once you have diabetes, you're much more likely to develop cardiovascular disease.